LORD BYRON

 F runs into the room - without a formal introduction - pouring sweat.
 H smirks

-F: I forgot to mention that Consul Hoppner (Hoppner is glaring) quite against law has clapt his seal and taken an inventory and swears that he must account for my Lord’s heirs - who they are, I don’t know - but they ought to consider poor Servants and above all his Vally de Sham
+F: I forgot to mention that Consul Hoppner (Hoppner is glaring) quite against law has clapt his seal and taken an inventory and swears that he must account for my Lord’s heirs - who they are, I don’t know - but they ought to consider poor Servants and above all my'sen - his Vally de Sham

 H: Hoppner has already inventoried His Lordship’s items in your possession Fletcher - (stands triumphantly on his tip toes) - now that we are all gathered here, this abominable fraud shall be revealed